Free Influencer Marketing Series

 Download and use via PandaDoc

 Ready to kickstart your next influencer relationship?
-Fill out these sections in your influencer contract template to protect both parties and set your campaign up for success:
+Fill out these sections in your influencer agreement template to protect both parties and set your campaign up for success:

 Yes, influencer contracts are legally binding agreements that outline the terms and conditions of the collaboration.
 Both parties are obligated to adhere to the contract once it is signed.